-Kempegowda International Airport, Bangalore, is the main and busiest Airport in the city.
+Kempegowda International Airport (BLR), also called Bangalore Airport, is the busiest Airport in Karnataka and one of India’s largest aviation hubs, located about 40 km north of Bangalore city at Devanahalli..
 It began operations on May 24 2008, and is located in Devanahalli, Karnataka.
 Built by BIAL, the Airport plays a key role as the city’s central air travel hub for both domestic and international flights.
 It sits roughly 50 km north of Prestige Evergreen on Sarjapur Road and takes about 1 hour and 25 minutes to reach by car.
 The Airport is commonly known by its code BLR, which is printed on all tickets and baggage tags linked to Bangalore.
+One of the first airports in India, the first to achieve Level-2 Accessibility Enhancement Accreditation in India

 Kempegowda International Airport in Bangalore honours Nadaprabhu Kempe Gowda, who was born in 1510 and is often called the founder of Bengaluru.
 As a local chieftain serving the Vijayanagara Empire, he drew India’s first map of the city in 1537.
 He laid out the original “Pete” markets and built a series of lakes—such as Dharmambudhi and Sampige—to give the town clean water and room to grow.
 He also raised protective walls and watchtowers that helped Bengaluru expand into the busy metropolis it is today.
 Naming the Airport after him celebrates his clear vision for a well-planned city, strong community and thriving trade—values that still guide Bangalore’s growth.